 Why they work

-These brownies are a combination of fudgy brownies with chewy edges and creamy cookie dough frosting.
+Just like my brookies and peanut butter brownies, these brownies use a delicious combination you can't resist.
+Fudgy brownies with chewy edges are combined with creamy cookie dough frosting.
 The brownies are deeply chocolaty while the frosting tastes like just edible chocolate chip cookie dough but in a creamy, spreadable form.
-It’s the kind of brownie you reach for to treat yourself and everyone else.
+It's the kind of brownie you reach for to treat yourself and everyone else.

 How to make

 It doesn't matter if you start with the frosting or the brownie because you will need to wait for the brownies to cool completely before you can even top them with the frosting.
 I like to make the brownies first so I have something to do while I am waiting for the brownies to cool.

 You don't need a mixer for this recipe which is great because I am guilty of wanting to bring my mixing bowl to the living room so I am not missing out on anything during my current Netflix binge.

 - Start by preheating your oven and lining your baking pan with parchment paper.

 - Melt the butter and chocolate, then add in the sugar, egg, and other wet ingredients.